S-Vermeer/FTD-Git/Episode 1 - Grim/Videos 1.md

 Majority voted yes, she says hello, excuse me, the [[FTD-Git/Characters/Stranger|Stranger]] smiles weirdly and Sunny bolts.
 The stranger stays seated, still smiling.

 #TS: 5:45
 Little time jump, The stranger has left.
-Sunny goes to look at the [[Gazebo]].
+Sunny goes to look at the [[FTD-Git/Locations/Gazebo]].
 Backstory for the gazebo: Parents got married there.
 It's very old now.
 Its {little tech thing here, maybe sayings its oak}. #TS: 5:58 [[FTD-Git/Characters/Stranger|Stranger]] appears behind Sunny and says "I wouldn't step foot in that if I were you."
 You can hear Sunny stepping on something wood and freezing.
 When Sunny turns around the stranger is gone. #TS: 6:03.
 Sunny is spooked and goes to look for the black dog again.

 #TS: 6:30
 Sunny took a break, went inside.
 After evaluation, she thinks it might be dumb but she wants to go looking for the dog.
-She wants to go explore the [[Barn]] and see if she can get ahold of the [[FTD-Git/Characters/Stranger|Stranger]] again and ask them why they shouldn't go to the [[Gazebo]].
+She wants to go explore the [[Barn]] and see if she can get ahold of the [[FTD-Git/Characters/Stranger|Stranger]] again and ask them why they shouldn't go to the [[FTD-Git/Locations/Gazebo]].
 She's just accepting something weird is going on here.

 #TS : 6:50
 #choice Should I call for the dog: Yes or No ^sidt-2